Krishnkumar542/Interactive-Dashboard-Creation-Using-Power-BI/README.md

 ## **Project Insight**

 - Most of the customers spent the maximum amounts of money on purchasing products like clothing (63%), Electronics (21%) and furniture (17%) (Printers, Bookcases, Saree, etc).
+- The store generates the maximum profits from the months January to April and December.
 - The states of Maharashtra, Madhya Pradesh and Uttar Pradesh are the top 3 product buyers.
 - The customers Harivansh, Madhav and Madan Mohan are the top 3 product buyers.
-- Generally, the customers use the Cash on Delivery mode of Payment (44%) and UPI (21%).
+- Generally, the customers use the Cash on Delivery (44%) and UPI (21%) mode of Payment.

 ## **Final Conclusion**

+The customers living in Maharashtra, Madhya Pradesh and Uttar Pradesh purchase the most of the products such as Clothing, Electronics and Furnitures.
+To improve sales of the Madhav E-Commerce Store, the owner must show maximum ads, sale offers/coupons in the months from January to April and December.